NoEndsNoGains/End-Of-Conflict/OVERVIEW.md

 Lion roars.
 Ant digs.

+The Ant is the only animal that touches the ground.
+Eagle flies.
+Bloodhound sniffs.
+Owl watches.
+Lion roars.
+But Ant digs.

+In conflict, you cannot move the other person's feet.
+You can only move your own.

 The Ant doesn't care about the drama of the conflict.
 The Ant cares about the logistics of the peace.

 If Lion decides "we will be honest," Ant is the one who has to say the difficult thing at 8am on a Tuesday — tired, annoyed, wishing it wasn't necessary.